adinaamzarescu/Assembly-Adventure/README.md

 In this task I had to **only use the stack**.

-Task2 - first part
+* Task2 - first part

     The program finds the least common multiple.
     The main idea was to find the greatest common factor and then divide the _a * b_ by it.

-Task2 - second part
+* Task2 - second part

-The program checks if a serie of brackets are balanced.
+    The program checks if a series of brackets are balanced.
     The idea was to cound in **ebx** how many **open** brackets there are and in **ecx** how many **closed** brackets there are.

 If the two registers store the same value, the brackets are balanced.